 Martin Lewis offers urgent advice before ‘horrendous’ energy bill hike in October

-Energy bills expected to increase by 65 per cent – six months after having risen by more than half
+Energy bills are expected to increase by 65 per cent – six months after the first rise of 54 per cent

 Money-saving guru Martin Lewis is advising households in the UK to start budgeting to help soften the blow of a “horrendous” jump in energy costs this autumn.